Patt92/Workin2Gether/README.txt

 Installation
 ------------

-- copy the files_w2g (from the "Owncloud X" folder, x is your version) to your apps folder inside your Owncloud installation.
+- Install the app via appstore or place it manually to the apps folder inside your owncloud instance

 - That's all, database table setup and other stuff will be done automatically